 - Copyright – To protect your work from being stolen.

-- Terms and Conditions – Lets readers know what they can expect from your site.
+- Terms and Conditions –Tells readers what they can expect from your site.

 Depending on your circumstances, you can meet with a lawyer to get your terms and conditions established.
 Or, you can use a Google search for a terms and conditions generator.
 There is a standard set that comes with many themes on WordPress sites, and you may be able to update those to start with.